How to automate LinkedIn connection requests the right way

 • Complete your profile to All-Star status.
 People check your profile before accepting.
 An incomplete profile with automation running is the fastest path to "I don't know this person" clicks.

 • Engage with content daily.
 Like 5-10 posts.
 Leave 2-3 genuine comments.
 Share one piece of content.
-This creates organic engagement signals that make your account look active and human.
+This builds organic engagement and keeps your account genuinely active.

 • Send 5-10 manual connection requests per day.
 Not automated - actually browse profiles and send personalized requests.
 This establishes your baseline behavior pattern.